 What Are Phrasal Verbs? (with Examples)

-Phrasal VerbsA phrasal verb is a verb made up of a verb and another word (either a preposition or a particle).
+Phrasal VerbsA phrasal verb is a multi-word verb made up of a main verb and at least one preposition or a particle that changes the meaning of the verb from the original verb.

 Easy Examples of Phrasal Verbs